Hilary Putnam: Early life and education

+Academic career

 After obtaining his PhD, Putnam taught at Northwestern University (1951–52), Princeton University (1953–61), and MIT (1961–65).
 For the rest of his career, Putnam taught at Harvard's philosophy department, becoming Cogan University Professor.
 In 1962, he married fellow philosopher Ruth Anna Putnam (born Ruth Anna Jacobs), who took a teaching position in philosophy at Wellesley College.
 Rebelling against the antisemitism they experienced during their youth, the Putnams decided to establish a traditional Jewish home for their children.
 Since they had no experience with the rituals of Judaism, they sought out invitations to other Jewish homes for Seder.
 They began to study Jewish rituals and Hebrew, became more interested in Judaism, self-identified as Jews, and actively practiced Judaism.
 In 1994, Hilary celebrated a belated bar mitzvah service; Ruth Anna's bat mitzvah was celebrated four years later.

 In the 1960s and early 1970s, Putnam was an active supporter of the American Civil Rights Movement and he was also an active opponent of the Vietnam War.
 In 1963, he organized one of MIT's first faculty and student anti-war committees.
 After moving to Harvard in 1965, he organized campus protests and began teaching courses on Marxism.
 Putnam became an official faculty advisor to the Students for a Democratic Society and in 1968 a member of the Progressive Labor Party (PLP).
 He was elected a Fellow of the American Academy of Arts and Sciences in 1965.
 After 1968, his political activities centered on the PLP.
 The Harvard administration considered these activities disruptive and attempted to censure Putnam.
 Putnam permanently severed his relationship with the PLP in 1972.
 In 1997, at a meeting of former draft resistance activists at Boston's Arlington Street Church, he called his involvement with the PLP a mistake.
 He said he had been impressed at first with the PLP's commitment to alliance-building and its willingness to attempt to organize from within the armed forces.

 In 1976, Putnam was elected president of the American Philosophical Association.
 The next year, he was selected as Walter Beverly Pearson Professor of Mathematical Logic in recognition of his contributions to the philosophy of logic and mathematics.
 While breaking with his radical past, Putnam never abandoned his belief that academics have a particular social and ethical responsibility toward society.
 He continued to be forthright and progressive in his political views, as expressed in the articles "How Not to Solve Ethical Problems" (1983) and "Education for Democracy" (1993).
+In 1978, Putnam was interviewed for Bryan Magee's Men of Ideas television show and spoke about philosophy of science.